lynnfaraday/aresmush.com/tutorials/code/extra-contribs.md

 * Complete stand-alone Plugins.
 * Snippets of code and/or other files to show somebody how to implement something.
+* Theme styles for the web portal.
-* Theme styles or configuration settings (e.g. a medieval FS3 setup).
+* Configuration settings (e.g. a medieval FS3 setup).
 * Basically anything else you think might be useful to the Ares community.

 {% include toc.html %}